Does Intermittent Fasting Cause Gallstones? Risk by Fast Length

-Intermittent fasting can increase gallstone risk during rapid weight loss, but the relationship is more nuanced than most people think.
-With the right approach — proper eating windows, adequate fat intake, and awareness of warning signs — most people can fast safely even with gallbladder concerns.
+The risk is real during rapid weight loss, but it is narrower than most people think.
+With proper eating windows, enough fat in each meal, and awareness of the warning signs, most people can fast safely even with gallbladder concerns.

 Why This Matters